Find the best betting sites UK offering top odds, specials, sports markets, bonuses and more. Our comprehensive reviews make you a vet before you bet!

 No. Since 2020 credit cards such as MasterCard have been banned in UK from being used at online gambling sites.
 This includes sports betting, online casinos, slots sites, poker sites and online bingo.

-Most online betting websites use something called ‘128-bit SSL’ encryption which is the same level of encryption as used by online banks.
+The best betting sites use something called ‘128-bit SSL’ encryption which is the same level of encryption as used by online banks.
 Basically, all the information contained in the data that is sent across the internet is converted into a meaningless string of numbers and characters.
 The data is then unencrypted when it reaches its destination.
 If the data ends up where it is not supposed to be, it is completely indecipherable.

 Yes and no. If you receive a free £10 bet then you can only use it to place a bet – you cannot withdraw that £10 and go down the pub with it, so it’s not actually free money.
 What’s more, if you were to bet £10 of your own money on the Buccaneers beating the Chiefs in the Superbowl at 3.0 (2/1) you would get back £30, which would be your stake and your winnings.
 If you used a free bet you’d only get back £20, as your free bet stake is not returned.